charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 At the top we see some data from our GitHub account.
 Yours will, of course, differ from what I see in my app.
 Next we see a call to one or more Micro Servers.
 Finally, we see the original data retrieved from our **/foo/api** route developed in a previous assignment.

+## Define Terms

+There are a few terms we need to know here:

+- API: An Application Programming Interface provides means of communication between software components.
+It allows us to call functions or objects.
+It is the same as a Web Service, but without the network, and without SOAP and WSDL.
+- Web Service: A means of communicating across a network, usually by calling functions or objects over the network.
+Since it is over the web, the protocol used is usually HTTP.
+Web Services usually use WSDL or SOAP to define their interface.
+It is an API defined with WSDL or SOAP and called across a network.
+- Web API.
+Same as an API, but with a network and without the WSDL and SOAP.
+Usually we just use HTTP to call Routes (endpoints) across a network.
+Our micro services are Web APIs.

+The Github API is a web API.
+It allows us to make calls across a network, but spares us the arcane details found in SOAP and WSDL.

 ## Tag

 Since we are often working on a single project that has multiple phases, let's create a Git **tag** marking our current status: